-In June and September 2007, the arbitration panel chosen by the parties to address the issues noted above returned decisions favorable to NL, Tremont and its affiliates.
+In June and September 2007, the arbitration panel chosen by the parties to address the issues in the Houston litigation discussed above returned decisions favorable to NL, Tremont and its affiliates.
 Among other things, the panel found that Halliburton and DII are obligated to indemnify Tremont and its affiliates (including NL) against all costs and expenses, including attorney fees, associated with any environmental remediation at the site, and ordered them to pay Tremont approximately \$10.0 million in cash in recovery of past investigation and remediation costs and legal expenses incurred by Tremont related to the site, plus any future remediation and legal expenses incurred after specified dates, together with post-judgment interest accruing after September 1, 2007.
 In October 2007, Tremont filed a motion with the court in the Houston litigation to confirm the arbitration panel's decisions, and Halliburton and DII filed a motion to vacate such decisions.
 A confirmation hearing was held in November 2007, and in March 2008 the court upheld and confirmed the arbitration panel's decisions.
 In April 2008, Halliburton and DII filed a notice of their appeal of the court's opinion confirming the arbitration awards to the United States Court of Appeals for the Fifth Circuit.
-In July 2008, the trial court issued a final judgment pursuant to its March 2008 confirmation, and required that Halliburton and DII post a supersedeaus bond in the amount of \$14.3 million during the period of the appeal in order to stay enforcement of the monetary award in the judgment.
+In July 2008, the trial court issued a final judgment pursuant to its March 2008 confirmation, and required that Halliburton and DII post a supersedeas bond in the amount of \$14.3 million during the period of the appeal in order to stay enforcement of the monetary award in the judgment.
 The nonmonetary portion of the judgment has not been stayed.
-Also in July 2008, Halliburton and DII filed a motion to expedite the appeal with the Court of Appeals for the Fifth Circuit.
-Due to the uncertain nature of the on-going legal proceedings we have not accrued a receivable for the amounts awarded at June 30, 2008.
-Pending a final confirmation of the arbitration panel's decisions, Tremont has accrued for this site based upon the agreed-upon interim cost sharing allocation.
-Tremont ha
+Also in July 2008, Halliburton and DII filed a motion with the trial court for a new trial or to alter or amend its judgment, and the court subsequently denied such motion.
+In addition, in July 2008 Tremont filed a motion to expedite the appeal with the Court of Appeals for the Fifth Circuit, and the Court of Appeals subsequently granted this motion and set an oral hearing on the motion for the first w